gabemcwilliams/service-templates/vault/README.md

 }
 ```

-- Automatically unseals Vault using AWS KMS.
+- All secrets above are expected to come from environment variables (`vault.env`)
-- Replace placeholders with valid credentials and key ID.
+- KMS must be reachable and properly configured.

 ---